deatrich/linux-home-server/nfs.md

 > /-      /etc/auto.home --timeout 300
 >

-// We create /etc/auto.home
+// We create /etc/auto.home; every regular user you create also needs
+//  an entry in this file.
 $ sudo nano /etc/auto.home
 $ cat /etc/auto.home
-## Every regular user you create needs an entry in this file
+## For every new user you must add their home directory entry to this file
-##
 /home/myname \
   -rw,hard,intr,rsize=32768,wsize=32768,retrans=2,timeo=600,tcp,nfsvers=3 \
   192.168.1.90:/home/myname